MesserLab/SLiM/README.md

 ------------
 <em>Looking for Binary Packages / Installers?</em>

-The following sections summarize what methods for acquiring SLiM (and SLiMgui) are available.
+The following subsections summarize what methods for acquiring SLiM (and SLiMgui) are available.
+Building from sources is also an option on all platforms; see the next section.

 ##### macOS
 https://github.com/MesserLab/SLiM/releases/download/v4.0.1/SLiM_OSX_Installer.pkg